StevenYang23/ConvLSTM_option_pricing/README.md

 Key features:
 - Uses PyTorch for the neural network.
-- Handles sequence data with a sliding window approach (sequence length: 15 days).
+- Handles sequence data with a sliding window approach.
 - Trains on 90% of the data and tests on the remaining 10%.
 - Focuses on predicting option prices for the test period (e.g., August 20, 2025, to September 24, 2025, based on sample output).